thexmanxyz/Favicon-Tag-Generator-Gantry/README.md

 **Backend (6)** - *[Custom](/screenshots/backend_custom.png)*

 ![6](/screenshots/backend_custom.png)

-## Future Tasks
-* Finish the Atom located in the repository and replace the extension.

 ## Known Issues
 * Updates to the Gantry core files might be missing if `assets.yaml` or `page_head.html.twig` were changed during an Gantry update.
 In case of problems simply uninstall the extension.